 The Savoury Christmas Recipe to win over your Toddler: Pull Apart Pizza Tree

 The lead up to Christmas tends to remind us of last year’s sugar coma, too many chocolate Santas and endless supply of Christmas pudding.
-That’s why included an alternative to all the sweet delights this year with a savoury Christmas recipe that’s super easy and fun to whip up with your toddler.
+That’s why we've included an alternative to all the sweet delights this year with a savoury Christmas recipe that’s super easy and fun to whip up with your toddler.

 We’ve come up with a super simple Pull Apart Pizza Tree recipe that’s bound to become a staple in your family for years to come.
 Grab your toddler, find an apron and your favourite We Might Be Tiny Placie and get into it.
 Toddlers love getting their hands dirty and digging into fresh dough is a pure joy.
 Turn this activity into a Christmas memory you’ll cherish for years to come and tick off an element of your meal prep while you’re at it.